 When learning in movement contexts, students gain skills, understanding and dispositions that support lifelong physical activity participation and enhanced movement performance.
-Students develop personal and social skills through interacting with others.
-They use health and

 Students develop personal and social skills through interacting with others.
 They use health and physical activity resources to enhance their own and others' wellbeing.